-^{}Minimum initial and subsequent investment amounts, minimum holding requirements and the preliminary and redemption charges may be waived by the ACD at its discretion.
+^{} Minimum initial and subsequent investment amounts, investment holding requirements and the preliminary and redemption charges may be waived by the ACD at its discretion.

-Investor Profile
+3. Investor Profile

-Whether an investment in the Company is appropriate will depend on the investor's own requirements and attitude to risk.
-The Company is designed for high-net-worth retail investors (although it may be promoted to all types of investors) who:
+Whether an investment in the Sub-Fund is appropriate will depend on the investor's own requirements and attitude to risk.
+The Sub-Fund is designed for high-net-worth retail investors (although it may be promoted to all types of investor) who:

-- want to achieve long-term capital growth over the course of five years, by investing principally (at least 90%) through collective investment schemes with the expertise of the Investment Manager; - can meet the minimum investment levels; - are able to commit to a long-term investment in the Company and take the risk of losing part or all of their investment capital; - who understand and are willing to take the risks involved in investing in the Company (as detailed under "Risk Factors" set out in Section 29 of the Prospectus).
+- (a) want to achieve long term growth of capital through direct and indirect exposure to global equities (and other asset classes as stated in the Investment Objective and Policy) using the expertise of the Investment Manager; - (b) can meet the minimum investment levels of the Sub-Fund; - (c) are able to commit to a long-term investment in the Sub-Fund and take the risk of losing part or all of their investment capital; - (d) who understand and are willing to take the risks involved in investing in the Sub-Fund (as detailed under "Risk Factors" set out in Section 30 of the Prospectus).